 The Matthew Dawe Memorial RCL Branch’s ceremonies will begin at 11 a.m. at the Legion’s cenotaph, which is located on Hillview Road at the bottom of Mona Drive.
 The Legion asks that attendees arrive in advance of the ceremony at 10:45 a.m.
 Parking is not available on Hillview Road, so attendees are advised to park at the legion and walk to the cenotaph.
 Representatives from RCL Branch 631 will parade from the Legion to the cenotaph and back, and invites attendees to join them at the Legion following the events.

 Wilton Cenotaph ceremony

-“Attendees are invited to The Palace at the Odessa Fairgrounds following the service for refreshments and fellowship,” the Township said.
+“Following the service, everyone is invited back to the Palace in Odessa for refreshments and fellowship,” the Township said.
 The Wilton Cenotaph is located at the intersection of Simmons and Fisk Roads, across from the Wilton Cemetery.

 Do you know of additional Remembrance Day events in the Kingston area that we’ve missed listing here?
 Email Editor Tori Stafford at [email protected] to let us know!